dandi/backups2datalad/README.md

 Usage
 -----

-Run `backups2datalad` from this directory with:
+Run `backups2datalad` with:

-    python3 -m backups2datalad --config path/to/config/file <subcommand> ...
+    backups2datalad --config path/to/config/file <subcommand> ...

-Run `python3 -m backups2datalad --help` for details on the global options and summaries of the subcommands.
+Run `backups2datalad --help` for details on the global options and summaries of the subcommands.

 `backups2datalad` subcommands: